futoin/core-js-ri-invoker/README.md

 ##new LogFace()
 AuditLog Native interface

-Register with LogFace.register()
+Register with LogFace.register().

-NOTE: it is not directly available Invoker module interface
+NOTE: it is not directly available Invoker module interface, include separately

 <a name="LogFace.ifacespec"></a>
 ##LogFace.ifacespec